 As part of its work, each Committee may organise meetings with the Senior Management of the Company and its subsidiaries should it deem necessary and, on its own initiative, may use the services of external experts and request any information it needs to carry out its functions.

-During Board meetings, the Committees present oral reports on their work and a written report is made available to the Directors.
+During Board meetings, the Committees present oral reports on their work and a written report included in the minutes to the Board meeting.

 AUDIT COMMITTEE